jsreport/docs/docs/fs-store.md

 ![editing](https://jsreport.net/screenshots/fs-store-edit.gif)

-Note this behavior is enabled only in the development environment by default, although you can override this using `store.syncModifications = true` config.
+Note this behavior is enabled only in the development environment by default, although you can override this using `extensions.fs-store.syncModifications = true` config.

 ## Source control
 The folder structure created by the fs store is designed to be human readable and easily versioned using source controls like git.
 The integration is just about including the `app/data` folder to the source control repository.